Driving in the dark: 3 things to consider

 If you’re extremely tired while driving at night (your eyelids are heavy, you can’t remember the last few kilometres you drove, you keep yawning, you feel uncomfortable, etc.), you’re putting your life, and the lives of others on the road, at risk.
 Pull over somewhere and rest: it’s the best way to make sure you get home safely.

-For a vehicle that’s ready for all road conditions, your Auto Value Certified Service Center is a go-to destination.
+For a vehicle that’s ready for all road conditions, your Auto Value Certified Service Centers is a go-to destination.
 Contact us today to have your lights inspected and correctly adjusted!

 Service is the difference.
 We get it!